-- Determining the quantum and structure of compensation and benefits for Non-Executive Directors; Executive Directors and senior management of the Group; - Ensuring the existence of an appropriate remuneration policy and philosophy for Executive Directors, Non-Executive Directors and staff of the Group; - Review and recommendation for Board ratification, all terminal compensation arrangements for Directors and senior management; - Recommendation of appropriate compensation for Non-Executive Directors for Board and Annual General Meeting consideration; - Review and approval of any recommended compensation actions for the Company's Executive Committee members, including base salary, annual incentive bonus, long-term incentive awards, severance benefits, and perquisites; - Review and continuous assessment of the size and composition of the Board and Board Committees, and recommend the appropriate Board structure, size, age, skills, competencies, composition, knowledge, experience and background in line with needs of the Group and diversity required to fully discharge the Board's duties; - Recommendation of membership criteria for the Group Board, Board Committees and subsidiary companies Boards. - Identification at the request of the Board of specific individuals for nomination to the Group and subsidiary companies Boards and to make recommendations on the appointment and election of New Directors (including the Group MD) to the Board, in line with the Group's approved Director Selection criteria - Review of the effectiveness of the process for the selection and removal of Directors and to make recommendations where appropriate; - Ensuring that there is an approved training policy for Directors, and monitoring compliance with the policy; - Review and make recommendations on the Group's succession plan for Directors and other senior management staff for the consideration of the Board; - Regular monitoring of compliance with Group's code of ethics and business conduct for Directors and staff; - Review the Group's organization structure and to make recommendations to the Board for approval; - Review and agree at the beginning of the period, of the key performance indicators for the Group MD and Executive Directors; - Ensure that the Group has a succession policy and plan in place for the Chairman of the Board, the MD/CEO and all other EDs, NEDs, and Senior Management positions to ensure leadership continuity in the Group. - Review and makerecommendations on the recruitment, promotions and disciplinary actions for Executive Management level personnel. - Ensure that board evaluation reports of subsidiaries are formally discussed and documented as a way of radiating sound governance practices across the Group. - Ensure annual review or appraisal of the performance of the Board is conducted.
+- Determine a fair, reasonable and competitive compensation practices for Executive officers and other key employees of the Bank which are consistent with the Bank's objectives; - Determine the quantum and structure of compensation and benefits for Non-Executive Directors, Executive Directors and senior management of the Group; - Ensure the existence of an appropriate remuneration policy and philosophy for Executive Directors, Non-Executive Directors and staff of the Group; - Review and recommend for the Board's ratification, all terminal compensation arrangements for Directors and senior management; - Recommend appropriate compensation for Non-Executive Directors for Consideration by the Board and at the Annual General Meeting; - Review and approve any recommended compensation actions for the Company's Executive Committee members, including base salary, annual incentive bonus, long-term incentive awards, severance benefits, and perquisites; - Review and continuously assess the size and composition of the Board and Board Committees, and recommend the appropriate Board structure, size, age, skills, competencies, composition, knowledge, experience and background in line with needs of the Group and diversity required to fully discharge the Board's duties; - Recommendation of membership criteria for the Group Board, Board Committees and subsidiary companies Boards. - Identification at the request of the Board of specific individuals for nomination to the Group and subsidiary companies Boards and to make recommendations on the appointment and election of New Directors (including the Group MD) to the Board, in line with the Group's approved Director Selection criteria - Review of the effectiveness of the process for the selection and removal of Directors and to make recommendations where appropriate; - Ensuring that there is an approved training policy for Directors, and monitoring compliance with the policy; - Review and make recommendations on the Group's succession plan for Directors and other senior management staff for the consideration of the Board; - Monitor compliance by Directors and staff of the Group's code of ethics and business conduct; - Review the Group's organization structure and to make recommendations to the Board for approval; - Review and agree at the beginning of the year, of the key performance indicators for the Group MD and Executive Directors; - Ensure that the Group has a succession policy and plan in place for the Chairman of the Board, the MD/CEO and all other EDs, NEDs, and Senior Management positions to ensure leadership continuity in the Group. - Review and make recommendations on the recruitment, promotions and disciplinary actions for Executive Management level personnel.

+- Ensure that board evaluation reports of subsidiaries are formally discussed and documented as a way of radiating sound governance practices across the Group. - Ensure annual review or appraisal of the performance of the Board is conducted.
 This review/appraisal covers all aspects of the Board's structure, composition, responsibilities, individual competencies, Board operations, Board's role in strategy setting, oversight over corporate culture, monitoring role and evaluation of management performance and stewardship towards shareholders etc;.